Skip to main content

 Artistic/ Special Projects

-artistic quality year-on-year.
-Artistic projects offer FMNC choristers a meaningful creative voice to share with the wider community, provide a sense of purpose, and instilling pride.
+One of the things that sets FMNC apart from other charities is the fact that it produces projects of high artistic quality year-on-year.
+Artistic projects offer FMNC choristers a meaningful creative voice to share with the wider community, provide a sense of purpose, and instill pride.
 2023’s project sees the charity partner with Welsh National Opera to commission a new piece of work based on the newly commissioned opera, Blaze of Glory.

 Fundraising

 We passionately believe that Forget-me-not Chorus should be free at the point of access and work hard to fundraise to support our core activities.
-Fundraising activity generally falls on our Head of Development and Comms who works with the Executive Team to create and implement a Fundraising Strategy.
+Fundraising activity generally falls on our Director of Development and Comms who works with the Executive Team to create and implement a Fundraising Strategy.

 Evaluation